 Even if you are not enrolled in summer classes, medical emergencies can happen at any time - from accidents to sudden illnesses.
 With U.S. healthcare costs among the highest in the world, even a short gap in coverage can result in thousands of dollars in unexpected medical bills.

-Your summer break health insurance for international students protects your health and finances while you meet school and visa requirements, which allows you to concentrate on your work and travel and studies.
+Your summer break health insurance for international students protects your health and finances while you meet school and visa requirements, which allows you to concentrate on your work, travel, and studies.

-Independent student health insurance plans offered by American Visitor Insurance, are especially helpful if your school does not provide summer coverage or allows insurance waivers.
+Independent student health insurance plans from American Visitor Insurance are especially helpful if your school does not provide summer coverage or allows you to waive its plan in favor of your own.

 This is one of the most common problems international students face.